 Privacy in health is always an important factor, but Drury says access to the data in the VDR is regulated.
-"We have built the VDR to ensure there is privacy around patient information.
+“We've built the VDR to ensure there is privacy around patient information.
 Each DHB from this year can access this and see its data.
-GPs themselves don't have open access to the register – it only goes to those directly involved in that individual person's health care."
+GPs themselves don’t have open access to the register – it only goes to those directly involved in that individual person’s health care.

 In the future, the VDR will continue to have more criteria added to it to monitor changes.
 “The criteria from five years ago will become less accurate as medical science changes, so our systems with SAS are built to be able to respond easily to these changes,” Drury says.

-Jo adds that it is very easy to change the analytical models in the SAS solution.
-"It is a wellstructured system with robust coding," he says.
+Jo adds that it's easy to change the analytical models in the SAS solution.
+“It is a well-structured system with robust coding,” he says.

-Both Jo and Drury are extremely pleased with the support from SAS in setting up the VDR and the positive effects it has had on managing diabetes in the country.
+Both Jo and Drury are extremely pleased with the support from SAS in setting up the VDR and the positive effects it's had on managing diabetes in the country.

-"The VDR is invaluable for monitoring national prevalence and supporting clinical quality improvements," Drury says.
-"It is also readily applicable to other areas and future projects to investigate the correlation between the two areas or among many other factors."
+“The VDR is invaluable for monitoring national prevalence and supporting clinical quality improvements,” Drury says.
+“It's also readily applicable to other areas and future projects to investigate the correlation between the two areas or among many other factors.

 For another look at how data can be used to help patients with diabetes, consider the work of Brian Denton, a health care researcher at the University of Michigan.
 For the past five years, Denton’s team has been collaborating with investigators at the Mayo Clinic in Type 2 diabetes research funded by the National Science Foundation.